RPGHacker/asar/README.md

   freecode statement and therefore can't be autocleaned directly.
 Note that your main code will need an autoclean, or everything will be leaked; Asar can't solve circular dependencies, and won't even try.
-- pushpc/pullpc: In case you want to put code at one place instead of two.
-- bank: Makes the label optimizer act like you're in another bank.
-This is not the same as base;
-  bank $FF : LDA Label,x : Label: db $01,$02,$03,$04 will use 24-bit addressing for the LDA
-  (assuming the current base address isn't in bank $FF).
-To make it assume you're never in the same bank, use bank noassume. bank auto will make it act like it's back in the current (base) bank.
-The purpose of this command is long codes that assume the data bank register is not the same as the code bank register.
-Note that you can't point it to freespaced areas.
-(Yes, this is the same as xkas' assume db, but that command has a very weird syntax, and since no other part of assume is planned for Asar, I prefer syntax that makes sense over backwards compatibility with a grand total of zero patches.)
 - @include, @includefrom: Tells that an asm file may not be assembled directly, but must be included from another file. @includefrom tells which file it's supposed to be included from, though it doesn't verify that it really is included from this file.
 It's just a sanity check.